Activated carbon (AC) also called activated charcoal is one of the most popular filtration media for home aquariums.

-Because of this, the activated carbon is able to act like a sponge.
+Because of this, the AC is able to act like a sponge.
 Bad odors and trace elements are easily absorbed for as long as the carbon holds its charge.

-2. Do You Need Activated Carbon In Your Aquarium Filter?
+2. Do You Need Activated Charcoal In Your Aquarium Filter?

 To answer this question, let’s find out what AC does?